 Cornelia de Lange syndrome

-More than 300 mutations in the NIPBL gene have been identified in people with Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
-Mutations in this gene are the most common known cause of Cornelia de Lange syndrome, accounting for more than half of all cases.
+Variants (also called mutations) in the NIPBL gene have been found in people with Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
+Variants in this gene are the most common known cause of Cornelia de Lange syndrome, accounting for more than half of all cases.

 Other Names for This Gene

 - Nipped-B homolog (Drosophila)

 Additional Information & Resources